SharePoint Site Templates

 1. The Ribbon

-As is standard with many MS applications, the ribbon provides tools and links to different functionality based on where you are and what you are doing in a SharePoint site.
+As is standard with many MS applications, the ribbon provides tools and links to different functionality.
+This is based on where you are and what you are doing in a SharePoint site.
 The ribbon tabs, which appear above the top navigation bar and site logo, let you click on a tab’s name to access that ribbon.

 The BROWSE tab is the default tab in most pages.
 You can see it just above the photo in our screenshot.
 This tab includes two of the mechanisms that allow you to navigate the site – top navigation bar and the search box.